2020 1oz American Buffalo Gold coin

 Mintage and variations

-As well as the most common and popular 1oz gold Brilliant Uncirculated coin, the American Gold Buffalo coin is also produced in proof finish, featuring the letter W on the front as a mintmark for West Point Mint.
+As well as the most common and popular 1oz gold Brilliant Uncirculated coin, the American Gold Buffalo coin is also produced in the proof finish, featuring the letter ‘W’ on the front as a mintmark for West Point Mint.
 From 2008, the Mint started producing smaller fractional versions of the coin to include ½ oz, ¼ oz and 1/10 oz, each with face values of £$25, $10 and $5 respectively.
 Mintage levels are quite modest for the bullion coin, with an average annual quantity of around 200,000, although its inaugural year produced 337,012 and 2012 only 100,000.
 At the height of America’s subprime debt crisis, massive demand for the coin forced the Mint to temporarily pause production as they couldn’t meet demand.

 Our expert opinion

 The bold design of the Buffalo coin has always made it stand out from the rest.
 As such it always enjoys strong demand globally.
 This is supported by the strong reputation of the US Mint and its lower mintage figures to its older brother The American Eagle.
-Other popular 24 carat world coins to consider are the Chinese Panda and Canadian Maple Leaf.
+Other popular 24 carat foreign coins to consider are the Chinese Panda and Canadian Maple Leaf.
 For our UK investors, it may be worth considering the Gold Britannia, which is also pure gold and weighs 1oz.
-It has the advantage of being cheaper to buy in the UK, meaning more gold for your money, and commanding a higher premium upon disposal due to its Capital Gains Tax free status.
+It has the advantage of being cheaper to buy in the UK, meaning more gold for your money, and commanding a higher premium upon disposal due to its Capital Gains Tax-free status.